We receive advertising fees from the brands we review that affect the ranking and scoring of such brands.

 The Bottom Line

-A healthy credit score can open up many doors and make life much smoother.
-By following some straightforward steps, you can significantly improve your score, which in turn can lead to more accessible access to loans and more favorable loan terms.
+A healthy credit score can open many doors and make life much smoother.
+Following some straightforward steps can significantly improve your score, leading to more accessible access to loans and more favorable loan terms.
+Remember, a good credit score can save you money on loans and credit cards, so it's worth keeping it healthy!

-Now that you have a better understanding of what makes up your credit score, you can navigate your financial journey with more confidence, knowing how your actions might shape your credit profile.
+Now that you better understand what makes up your credit score, you can navigate your financial journey more confidently, knowing how your actions might shape your credit profile.

 Andrew is a freelance writer who has been crafting valuable pieces of content relating to personal finance for more than five years.
 Previously, he studied Economics & Finance at university and he has professional qualifications relating to financial advice.